hiboibrahim/thebookbooth1/README.md

 # Persona and User Stories:

 Emma is a passionate reader who loves immersing herself in different worlds through books.
 She spends most of her free time indulging in her favorite hobby and is always on the lookout for new and exciting reads.
 She has a phone booth library in her city and would like to view the books that are available to borrow prior to visiting.
-She also appreciates book reviews to give her a better idea of whether the book is right for her and enjoys sharing her thoughts on the books that she has read with others.

 ## User Stories:
 * As an avid reader I want to be able to browse the available books at The Book Booth before visiting.